reactivemarkets/developer/docs/api/README.md

-# Platform API
+# Switchboard API

-Welcome to the home of the Reactive Platform API!
+Welcome to the home of the Switchboard API!
 Here you will find information on everything you need to get up and running with our real-time API into the cryptocurrency markets.

-The Reactive platform aims to provide the fastest, most efficient and most stable data infrastructure available.
+Switchboard aims to provide the fastest, most efficient and most stable data infrastructure available.
 We offer several APIs options to cater for different styles of use case but all share the same highly optimised technology stack.